chriskrycho/v5.chriskrycho.com/site/essays/Git Workflow for Managing Long-Running Upgrades A.md

 - figure out how to land even large, sweeping changes behind feature flags
 - land features incrementally instead of needing to do a lot of fixing up and rebasing

-—but sometimes this kind of thing is out of your control.
-(It was out of mine last year!)
+—but sometimes this kind of thing is out of your control, as it was out of mine last year.
 I hope if you find yourselves in the same spot I found myself last August, you now have a good handle on some of the ways you can manage this kind of large, long-running task effectively!

 *[CI]: continuous integration
 *[SHA]: secure hash algorithm